donnemartin/dev-setup/README.md

 ## Section 1: Installation

+### Clone the Repo

+You can clone the repository wherever you want.
+(I like to keep it in `~/dev/dev-setup`, with `~/dev-setup` as a symlink.).
+To clone the repo, run the following:

+    $ git clone https://github.com/donnemartin/dev-setup.git && cd dev-setup

 ### TLDR: One Script Setup

-If you really want to execute just one script and be done with it, you can run the following after you've cloned the repo:
+If you really want to execute just one script and be done with it, you can run the following after you've [cloned the repo](#clone-the-repo):

     $ ./.dots